mixxxdj/mixxx/CONTRIBUTING.md

 ## Orientation ##
 We have lots more helpful information for users and developers on the [Mixxx wiki](https://mixxx.org/wiki/doku.php/start), including [build instructions](https://mixxx.org/wiki/doku.php/start#compile_mixxx_from_source_code).

-## Help Translate Mixxx ##

-Help to spread Mixxx with translations into more languages, as well as to update and ensure the accuracy of existing translations.

-- [Help translate content]
-- [Mixxx i18n wiki]
-- [Mixxx localization forum]
-- [Mixxx glossary]

 ### Git Repositories ###
 This repository contains the Mixxx source code, skins, controller mappings, and some helpful scripts.
 We have a few other Git repositories too:
 * [mixxxdj/website](https://github.com/mixxxdj/website): content for the main [mixxx.org](https://mixxx.org/) website which is generated with the [Cactus static site generator](https://github.com/eudicots/Cactus)